 Linux is one of the most flexible operating systems in use today.
 From servers to desktops and smartphones, Linux is everywhere, and you might not even know it!
-It’s true that Linux is still in the process of catching on for gaming, but did you know that several distributions of Linux are made specifically for gamers?
+Indeed, Linux is still in the process of catching on for gaming, but did you know that several distributions of Linux are specifically made for gamers?

 Even if you’ve never worked with Linux before, it’s appropriate for several different skill levels.
 In the sections below, we’ll go over Linux distribution for experts, beginners, and the above-average user.
 Your gaming skills don’t have to be anything special, either!

 Steam OS is probably the easiest and most popular gaming OS for Linux today.
 This is because the Steam OS lets you play and purchase games exclusively through Steam.
-This OS is maintained by Valve, the makers of Steam, so you know it’ll be kept functional and up-to-date!
+Valve, the makers of Steam, maintains this OS, so you know it’ll be kept functional and up-to-date!

-In essence, the Steam Machine is intended to be a contender against gaming consoles rather than PCs.
-As such, building one should be an activity for experts only.
+In essence, the Steam Machine is meant to be a contender against gaming consoles rather than PCs.
+As such, building one should be an experts-only activity.
 Unfortunately, the Steam Machine never really caught on, and Valve later decided to release the Steam Link instead, a much cheaper streaming alternative to consoles.

 That being said, though, for players that wish to have a gaming PC with access to an enormous library of Steam games, the Steam OS is still a strong and viable option.
 However, for people looking to branch out from just Steam games, a different Linux OS would be better.